Don7888/motion-run/README.md

 plain constants at the top of the file — **none of them were tuned against a real phone, camera, or person**, since this build environment has neither a phone, a camera, nor a body attached to it.
-They're reasoned starting points; the calibration screen exists specifically so you can see what needs adjusting before you actually play.
+They're reasoned starting points, deliberately loosened (biased toward triggering too easily rather than not at all, since this is a fun family game, not a precision instrument); the calibration screen exists specifically so you can see what still needs adjusting before you actually play.
 Expect to nudge things after trying it for real:

 **Camera / pose-tracking mode:**
-- `LANE_TRIGGER_FRAC` / `LANE_RESET_FRAC` — how far (as a fraction of frame
-  width) you need to step sideways to change lanes.
+- `LANE_ENTER_FRAC` / `LANE_EXIT_FRAC` — lane control is absolute zone
+  tracking, not a step-and-return toggle: `LANE_ENTER_FRAC` is how far (as a fraction of frame width) your hips need to move off-center to enter the left/right zone, and `LANE_EXIT_FRAC` (kept smaller, so a normal stance reliably re-centers you) is how far back you need to come to leave it.
+  See `computeZone()`.
 - `JUMP_TRIGGER_TORSO_FRAC` — how much your hips need to rise (relative to your torso height, so it scales with distance from the camera) to count as a jump.
 - `PUNCH_EXTENSION_FRAC` / `PUNCH_VELOCITY_TORSO_FRAC` — how extended and
   how fast a wrist movement needs to be to count as a punch.
-- If left/right feels backwards on your setup, swap the two `actionHandlers.lane(...)` calls in `processPose()` — see the comment right above them explaining the (unmirrored raw camera frame) sign convention it assumes.
+- If left/right feels backwards on your setup, negate `dx` where it's passed into `computeZone()` in `processPose()` — see the comment right above it explaining the (unmirrored raw camera frame) sign convention it assumes.

 **Hold-phone / accelerometer mode:**
-- `TILT_TRIGGER_DEG` / `TILT_RESET_DEG` — lean angle for lane changes.
+- `TILT_ENTER_DEG` / `TILT_EXIT_DEG` — same absolute-zone idea as the
+  camera mode's `LANE_ENTER_FRAC`/`LANE_EXIT_FRAC`, in degrees of tilt from the calibrated baseline.
 - `MOTION_JUMP_TRIGGER` / `MOTION_PUNCH_TRIGGER` / `MOTION_ROTATION_LOW` —
   acceleration/rotation thresholds distinguishing a hop from a jab.

-**Either mode:** the **Recenter** button re-zeroes whichever baseline the current mode uses.
+**Either mode:** the **Recenter** button re-zeroes whichever baseline the current mode uses (and resets its lane zone to center).
 The on-screen **Jump**/**Punch** buttons and tap-left/tap-right zones always work, independent of detection, so you always have a reliable way to play or to test the WebSocket relay in isolation.

 ## Why no `express`/`ws` package